BindBC/bindbc-freeimage/README.md

 # bindbc-freeimage
 This project provides both static and dynamic bindings to the [FreeImage library](http://freeimage.sourceforge.net/download.html).
-They are `@nogc` and `nothrow` compatible and can be compiled for compatibility with `-betterC`.
-This package is intended as a replacement of [DerelictFI](https://github.com/DerelictOrg/DerelictFI), which is not compatible with `@nogc`,  `nothrow`, or `-betterC`.
+They are `@nogc` and `nothrow` compatible and can be compiled for compatibility with BetterC.
+This package is intended as a replacement of [DerelictFI](https://github.com/DerelictOrg/DerelictFI), which is not compatible with `@nogc`,  `nothrow`, or BetterC.

 ## Usage
-By default, `bindbc-freeimage` is configured to compile as a dynamic binding that is not `-betterC` compatible.
+By default, `bindbc-freeimage` is configured to compile as a dynamic binding that is not BetterC compatible.
 The dynamic binding has no link-time dependency on the FreeImage library, so the FreeImage shared library must be manually loaded at run time.
-When configured as a static binding, there is a link-time dependency on the FreeImage library---either the static library or the appropriate file for linking with shared libraries on your platform (see below).
+When configured as a static binding, there is a link-time dependency on the FreeImage library&mdash;either the static library or the appropriate file for linking with shared libraries on your platform. (see below)

-When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.
+When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file.
+BetterC compatibility is also enabled via subconfigurations.

 To use FreeImage, add `bindbc-freeimage` as a dependency to your project's package config file.
-For example, the following is configured to compile FreeImage as a dynamic binding that is not `-betterC` compatible:
+For example, the following is configured to compile FreeImage as a dynamic binding that is not BetterC compatible:

 __dub.json__
 ```
 dependencies {
-    "bindbc-freeimage": "~>1.0.0",
+    "bindbc-freeimage": "~>1.1.0",
 }
 ```

 __dub.sdl__
 ```
-dependency "bindbc-freeimage" version="~>1.0.0"
+dependency "bindbc-freeimage" version="~>1.1.0"
 ```

 ### The dynamic binding